playht/pyht/README.md

 - `text`: The text to be converted to speech; a string or list of strings.
 - `options`: The options to use for the TTS request; a `TTSOptions` object [(see below)](#ttsoptions).
 - `voice_engine`: The voice engine to use for the TTS request; a string (default `Play3.0-mini-http`).
-    - `PlayDialog-*`: Our large, expressive English model, which also supports multi-turn two-speaker dialogues.
+    - `PlayDialog`: Our large, expressive English model, which also supports multi-turn two-speaker dialogues.
-        - `PlayDialog-http`: Streaming and non-streaming audio over HTTP.
-        - `PlayDialog-ws`: Streaming audio over WebSockets.
-    - `PlayDialogMultilingual-*`: Our large, expressive multilingual model, which also supports multi-turn two-speaker dialogues.
+    - `PlayDialogMultilingual`: Our large, expressive multilingual model, which also supports multi-turn two-speaker dialogues.
-        - `PlayDialogMultilingual-http`: Streaming and non-streaming audio over HTTP.
-        - `PlayDialogMultilingual-ws`: Streaming audio over WebSockets.
-    - `Play3.0-mini-*`: Our small, fast multilingual model.
+    - `Play3.0-mini`: Our small, fast multilingual model.
+    - `PlayHT2.0-turbo`: Our legacy English-only model
+- `protocol`: The protocol to use to communicate with the Play API (`http` by default except for `PlayHT2.0-turbo` which is `grpc` by default).
-        - `Play3.0-mini-http`: Streaming and non-streaming audio over HTTP.
+    - `http`: Streaming and non-streaming audio over HTTP (supports `Play3.0-mini`, `PlayDialog`, and `PlayDialogMultilingual`).
-        - `Play3.0-mini-ws`: Streaming audio over WebSockets.
+    - `ws`: Streaming audio over WebSockets (supports `Play3.0-mini`, `PlayDialog`, and `PlayDialogMultilingual`).
-        - `Play3.0-mini-grpc`: Streaming audio over gRPC.
-NOTE: This voice engine is ONLY available for Play On-Prem customers.
+    - `grpc`: Streaming audio over gRPC (supports `PlayHT2.0-turbo` for all, and `Play3.0-mini` ONLY for Play On-Prem customers).
-    - `PlayHT2.0-turbo`: Our legacy English-only model, streaming audio over gRPC.
 - `streaming`: Whether or not to stream the audio in chunks (default True); non-streaming is only enabled for HTTP endpoints.

 ### TTSOptions